-Saving for retirement often helps lower your taxes because many kinds of contributions are tax deductible.
-But what happens when you want to turn your retirement savings into income?
+Saving for retirement often means lower taxes while you’re working.
+But what happens when you stop working—and start drawing income from those savings?
 Are you stuck paying high taxes when you’re most focused on preserving what you’ve saved?

 Many folks share your concerns about losing a significant portion of your retirement nest egg to income taxes or experiencing unwelcome unexpected tax surprises.
 The data backs up the concerns, as well.
 Studies have shown that poor tax and wealth planning can cost you as much as 3% return per year from your assets.